discussion group

 ORBIT

-The Orbit Panel is useful only when you are orbiting a planet and allows you to interact with that planet.
+The Orbit Panel allows you to interact with the planet you are orbiting.
 You may mine ore, sell cargo, borrow money, make investments, shop, and equip your ship while in orbit.

 TACTICAL